(Spoken on October 28th, 1972)

 ‘Nature' is a term that we apply to the way in which the total creation works, of which we are a part.
 So it is inside the body, inside the family, inside the temple, inside the bathroom, inside the whole cosmos, everywhere, and the same law will work inexorably, without remission of effort, in respect of every person whether high or low, at all times, without any distinction whatsoever.
 So it is foolish on our part to make a distinction between the spiritual and the temporal.
 Such a distinction does not exist in nature, and it cannot exist even for God.
 It is one whole law working through the body, through the vital forces, through the senses, through the mind, through the intellect, in society, in nature, in the stellar system, everywhere.
 This is the satya dharma.
 Satyadharmāya dṛṣṭaye (Isa 15) says the Isavasya Upanishad.
 The law of truth, the satya dharma which the Isavasya Upanishad speaks of is the law of truth which is single, universal, inexorable, incapable of division into inside and outside, into the temporal and the spiritual, into the commercial and the adhyatmic.

-Thus, we have to take a total view of things in our spiritual life because truth has no distinction of spirit and matter.
+Thus, we have to take a total view of things in our spiritual life because Truth has no distinction of spirit and matter.
 It is our mind that makes this distinction – matter outside, spirit within, and so on.
-There is no such distinction for truth.
+There is no such distinction for Truth.
 Truth as it is in itself is neither matter nor spirit as we think of them.
 It is something transcending both concepts, and it appears as matter from one angle of vision, and as spirit from another point of view, so there will be an action from both matter and spirit simultaneously when any action takes place.
 Any event is a total joint activity of spirit and matter combined.
 The within and the without act together.
 This is a secret which most people do not know, and cannot understand; therefore, people make a mistake not only in their spiritual sadhana but also even in lesser duties such as their jobs in factories, in offices, etc. Remember again, nature has no office, factory, etc. Nature has no business activity.
 Nature has no temples and bathrooms and so on.
 These do not exist for nature.
 They exist only for our minds, so what ultimately works is the natural law, and not what is in our heads.
 Though for us there is a distinction between a temple and a bathroom, for nature no such difference exists.
 It has no difference of any kind in any manner whatsoever, and its law operates everywhere.
 This is something very startling if we deeply think of it.
-Nature is impersonal, and is not a human being like us who has emotions of a father, mother, child, etc. Its emotions are not psychological functions; they are eternal principles which work equally in children and adults, in men and women, in the learned and the stupid.
+Nature is impersonal, and is not a human being like us who has emotions of a father, mother, child, etc. Its emotions are not psychological functions; they are eternal principles which work equally in children and adults, in men and women, in the learned and the ignorant.
 Unanimously, uniformly it will work without any partiality.

 Such being the case, the difference between the spiritual and temporal is unknown to nature as such, and inasmuch as it is this law that operates finally – it is this law that works in the end – it would be wisdom on our part to abide by it.
 We should not violate this law, imagining that we do not understand it.
 Ignorance of the law is no excuse.
 We cannot say we do not know it.
 We have to know it if we are a citizen of the world.
 The law of the spirit is also the law of matter, the law of the within is also the law of the without, the law of our personal life is also the law of nature, the law of spirituality is also the law of business.
 They are not different things.
 What works in one place works elsewhere also.

 We generally make a very glib distinction between these two levels and aspects of work for the sake of convenience, but here we are talking of serious matters, and not merely conveniences and comforts of the human mind.
-What may be convenient for us may not be in conformity with the justice of nature, and so this convenience can be wiped out completely when this law begins to work.
+What may be convenient for us may not be in conformity with the justice of nature, and so this convenience can be wiped out completely when the law begins to work.

 Thus, we have to take a very comprehensive view of our life, and remember that we are part of a living set of principles or laws which we have to take into consideration in our spiritual and temporal works, not making a dichotomy between the two but regarding both as two aspects of a single nature.
 Our attitude in our business centre, in our office or our factory cannot be totally different from the attitude we entertain in our puja room.
 Though the methodology of our external manipulation of work may differ, the attitude cannot differ whether we are waving an arti lamp in our puja room or tightening a screw in our factory.
 Though we do not wave an arti in the factory or run a dynamo in our puja room as they are different in the outer methodology or implementation of the technique, our attitude cannot be totally different, and the ultimate goal and the purpose of our work cannot be demarcated in watertight compartments.
 The spirit behind our work is the attitude of the work, and that is the sadhana, that is what is going to pave the way to success.
 A totally unspiritual attitude cannot succeed even in business because there is no such thing as unspiritual business in the world.
 It is connected to every other factor in the world.